Surfing is for everyone. Surfers come in all shapes and sizes and no matter who you are or what your size, there is a surfboard and a wave for you.

 That being said, all surfers can have fun in all wave conditions with the right equipment.

-Bigger Surfers Rip!
+Examples of Bigger Surfers Ripping!

 There are many surfers with bigger frames that don’t allow their size to impact performance.